tejasdrolia/Live-Weather-App/README.md

 Contains multi-screen functionality for search bar and data display.

 # What is used in this project
-How to use Dart to perform asynchronous tasks.
+Dart to perform asynchronous tasks.

 Async and await.